Leadership: Clergy & Staff

 Abbie grew up in Hollis.
 She received a Bachelor of Science Degree from Keene State College.
 Abbie was married here at CGS by Odie 23 years ago, and she and her husband settled in Hollis.
 She left a career in banking to raise her family.
 Abbie enjoys scrap-booking, gardening, and reading in her free time.

 Mary O'Reilly, Sunday School Coordinator

 Mary has a passion for Children's Christian Formation, she is a seasoned Sunday School teacher and is excited about sharing her gifts as Sunday School Coordinator.

 John Townsend, Verger

 John is a lifelong Episcopalian, who came to the Church of the Good Shepherd in 1986 and became involved in many aspects of parish life.
 He has served as a Lay Eucharistic Minister and a Eucharistic Visitor and is on the Altar Guild.
 John has served on various committees, including a three-year term on the vestry.
 A graduate of the University of New Hampshire and Rivier College, John has completed the Vergers’ Training Course offered by the Vergers’ Guild of the Episcopal Church.
 Appointed Verger in April 2001, he trained under the late Paul Jauron.
-Working with John as assisting Vergers are Alice Crapser and Harvey Shaw.
+Working with John as assisting Verger is Harvey Shaw.

 The Front Door Agency (formerly the Nashua Pastoral Care Center)